 Neural Coupling Modes

 One of the key goals of our studies on brain networks is to test the functional relevance of different types of coupling reflecting dynamic coordination at different spatial and temporal scales.
-Our hypothesis is that two distinct types of intrinsically generated coupling can be distinguished which may reflect to operation of different coupling mechanisms.
+Our hypothesis is that two distinct types of intrinsically generated coupling modes (ICMs) can be distinguished which may reflect to operation of different coupling mechanisms.
 One type arises from phase coupling of band-limited oscillatory signals, whereas the other results from coupled aperiodic fluctuations of signal envelopes.
-We are now systematically investigating, in various datasets, the spatial and temporal features of these two coupling modes and potential differences in their association with sensory and cognitive processing.
-These analyses also aim at deriving spectral fingerprints of connectivity in different subnetworks of the brain.
+We are now systematically investigating, in both humans and animals, the spatial and temporal features of these two coupling modes and potential differences in their association with sensory processing, cognitive states and behavior.
+This research is currently funded by a second ERC Advanced Grant „Causal roles of intrinsic coupling modes (cICMS)“ which I have received in 2023.
+These analyses aim at testing hypotheses on coupling modes by specific interventions using tACS in humans and optogenetics in animals.
 Another important aspect is to go beyond temporally averaged connectivity measures and to characterize the temporal variability of connectivity within and across subnetworks.
 A related aspect is the study of bottom-up vs. top-down modes of coupling and the testing of frequency-specific communication channels for predictive top-down processing.

 Network Pathophysiology